finnoybu/finnoybu/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on setting up my github repositories, my github page (powered by [mdwiki](mdwiki.info) which, sadly, isn't being maintained, and converting my ancestor's memoirs to markdown so I can publish them on the web.
+- 🔭 I’m currently working on setting up my github repositories, my github page (powered by [mdwiki](mdwiki.info) which, sadly, isn't being maintained, and converting my ancestor's memoirs to markdown so I can [publish them on the web](memoirs.finnoybu.com)

 - 🌱 I’m currently learning python, markdown, a bit of javascript and... only if I have to... jquery.
 But that's a story for another day.